augustodinizl/odoo-addons/README.md

 # odoo-addons
-Repositorie to addons used/changed by me
+Repository to addons used/changed by me